slarse/slarse.github.io/content/blog/Programming/enums.md

 Java standard
 library](https://docs.oracle.com/javase/8/docs/api/java/nio/file/Files.html#getAttribute-java.nio.file.Path-java.lang.String-java.nio.file.LinkOption...-).
-But even if all of the options are clearly documented at one point, it would be so easy for a developer add or remove an option, and forget to enact the corresponding change in the Javadoc.
+But even if all of the options are clearly documented at one point, it would be so easy for a developer to add or remove an option, and forget to enact the corresponding change in the Javadoc.
 It is also difficult to have automatic checks that actually verify that all possible options are documented.
 And even assuming that all options are properly documented at all times, the compiler